bits-back/bits-back/README.md

-Code for the paper ['Practical Lossless Compression with Latent Variables using Bits Back Coding'](https://openreview.net/forum?id=ryE98iR5tm), currently under review for ICLR 2019.
+Code for the paper [Practical Lossless Compression with Latent Variables using Bits Back Coding](https://openreview.net/forum?id=ryE98iR5tm), appearing at ICLR 2019.

+All of the code was written by [Jamie Townsend](https://github.com/j-towns/) and [Tom Bird](https://github.com/tom-bird).
 ### Overview of the code
 The low level rANS encoding and decoding functions are in [rans.py](rans.py).
 Higher level functions for encoding and decoding according to various distributions, including using [BB-ANS coding](util.py#L152) and more specialised [BB-ANS VAE coding](util.py#L168), are in [util.py](util.py).